-Human trafficking is the fastest growing criminal industry in the world, generating more than AU$210 billion dollars per year.
+Human trafficking is the fastest growing criminal industry in the world, generative more than R258 trillion rand per year.

-An estimated 15,000 people in Australia are living in modern slavery.
+An estimate of 2.8 out of every 1,000 people in Africa are living in modern day slavery.

 They are accompanied by a controlling person, and do not speak on his or her own behalf, but instead defer to another person.